Internethamster/rhel-6-els/README.md

 Role Name
 =========

-This role allow user to convert the root volume of an on-demand RHEL 6 instance to a Marketplace instance of the On-demand RHEL 6 with Extended Lifecycle Support.
+This role allows the user to convert the root volume of an on-demand RHEL 6 instance to a Marketplace instance of the On-demand RHEL 6 with Extended Lifecycle Support.

 As of now, the role supportes converting instances built from AMIs that are backed by official RHEL 6 AMIs provided by Red Hat, so the instance from which the conversion must have the following:
  - a valid RunInstance:0010 code identifying that it is derivative of the official AMI.
  - access to the external network for access to the RHEL 6 ELS updates.

+There are many ways to approach making a move from one instance to another.
+The instances built on the

 Requirements